Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Concluding Discussion

-\T{Decentralization.} In our work, we analyze the decentralization of the Ethereum PoS consensus layer by studying both the staking power and consensus client distribution.
-For both, we find evidence of undesirable centralization.
-However, while observing recent significant improvements in the consensus client diversity, we do not discover the same pattern concerning staking power.
-Lido's staking power market share is ever-growing and approaching one-third.
-If this were to happen, Lido alone could hinder Ethereum from reaching agreement.
-The Ethereum community is aware of this problem but is not yet able to work against this trend.
-Even though the community ensures that the hardware requirements for running a validator are low~\cite{posvspow}, too many people choose the easier route by utilizing staking services instead of running their own validators, i.e., solo staking.
-A further challenge faced is the congestion in the activation queue, as it might be too big of a sacrifice for solo-stakers to wait weeks for activation.
-Finally, the better performance we observe for large entities, compared to small entities, is likely to cause a disproportionate growth of large entities as opposed to small ones.
+\T{Decentralization.} In our work, we analyze the decentralization of the Ethereum PoS consensus layer.
+We analyze the decentralization both from an optimistic vantage point, i.e., clustering only validators run by the same operator, and from a pessimistic vantage point, i.e., clustering validators from the same liquid staking pool.
+Our optimistic analysis demonstrates that the decentralization of the Ethereum staking power exceeds that of the past mining power.
+However, this does not hold for the pessimistic viewpoint, there the decentralization is approximately equal to that of a landscape with eight equal-sized validators.
+Lido's growing staking power represents a worry in particular; its staking power is approaching one-third at which point Lido alone could stall the Ethereum network.
+The Ethereum community is aware of this problem but cannot yet counteract this trend.
+Even though Ethereum ensures that the hardware requirements for running a validator are low~\cite{PoSvsPoWEthereum2023}, too many people choose the easier route by utilizing staking services instead of running their own validators, i.e., solo staking.
+As we demonstrate, large entities exhibit better performance compared to small entities, which is likely to cause a disproportionate growth of large entities.
+Further, staking services utilize the same hardware to run multiple validators and can thus amortize their hardware costs.
+Finally, the congestion in the activation queue means that it might be too big of a sacrifice for solo-stakers to wait weeks for activation, while the rewards with staking services would be almost immediate.
 Thus, incentivizing more solo staking is an open problem.

-\T{Security implications.} Finally, we wish to comment on the security implications of a lack of decentralization in the consensus layer --- these go beyond requiring one-third of validators to stall the blockchain or the potential for censorship.
-Given the prevalence of MEV on the Ethereum blockchain, which is a known risk to the consensus layer, the possibility of multi-block MEV in Ethereum PoS only adds to this.
-The larger an entity, the higher the chance that it will control multiple consecutive blocks.
-These additional MEV opportunities reserved for larger entities could even lead to their market share increasing as their execution layer rewards are expected to be higher.
+\T{Security implications.} We further comment on the security implications of a lack of decentralization in the consensus layer --- these go beyond a single party exceeding the consensus threshold in size.
+MEV is very prevalent on Ethereum and a known risk to the consensus layer, the possibility of multi-block MEV in Ethereum PoS only adds to this.
+The larger an entity, the higher the chance that it will control multiple consecutive blocks and thereby profit from multi-block MEV.
+These additional MEV opportunities reserved for larger entities could lead to their market share increasing due to higher expected execution layer rewards.